memononen/fontstash/README.md

 ```

 - **renderCreate** is called to create renderer for specific API, this is where you should create a texture of given size.
 	- return 1 of success, or 0 on failure.
+- **renderResize** is called to resize the texture.
+Called when user explicitly expands or resets the atlas texture.
+	- return 1 of success, or 0 on failure.
 - **renderUpdate** is called to update texture data
 	- _rect_ describes the region of the texture that has changed